Mieczysław Moczar: The "Partisan" faction

 Moczar's main power base was the communist party faction called the "Partisans".
 Most of the "Partisans" were men in their 40s and 50s, who were veterans of the Communist underground like Moczar himself.
 Moczar tended to play down the significance of the role of the Home Army while glorifying smaller pro-Communist resistance movements.
 The "Partisans" used Polish nationalism to gain support.
 Within the party, the enemy of the "Partisans" was the "Muscovite" faction: Poles who had escaped to the Soviet Union during World War II and then returned with the Red Army.
 Some of the "Muscovites" were Polish Jews trained and supported by the Soviet Union who held important roles in the party and the secret police during the period of Stalinist terror.
-Moczar took advantage of this in his campaign and in the mid-1960s, the nationalism of some of the "Partisans" began to take on anti-Semitic tones.
+Moczar took advantage of this in his campaign and in the mid-1960s, the nationalism of some of the "Partisans" began to take on antisemitic tones.